MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-cli-cassandra-db.md

 ---

-## Create a Cosmos DB resource for Cassandra DB
+## Create an Azure Cosmos DB resource for Cassandra DB

 Use the following Azure CLI [az cosmosdb create](/cli/azure/cosmosdb#az-cosmosdb-create) command in the [Azure Cloud Shell](https://shell.azure.com) to create a new resource for your Cassandra database.